bgerrard5392/surfs_up/README.md

  - SQL Alchemy - a query tool for performing integration of statistical analysis with dataframe analysis

-In this module I created a function to take in files from three different sources (Wikipedia data, Kaggle metadata, and MovieLens rating data) and performed an ETL process to create a data pipeline.

 ## Results
 Below is a summary of June's tempature statistics